pblischak/fluidigm2purc/docs/quick_start.rst

 --------------------------

-The *fluidigm2purc* script will process a set of paired-end FASTQ files and will output a single FASTA file for each locus present in the file with sequence header information in the format required by PURC.
+The *fluidigm2purc* script will process a set of paired-end FASTQ files and will output a single FASTA file for each locus present using sequence header information in the format required by PURC.
 As an example, let's say that we have our paired-end data in the files ``FluidigmData_R1.fastq.gz`` and ``FluidigmData_R2.fastq.gz``.
 To run these data through the script, all we would need to run is: